koordinator-sh/koordinator/docs/proposals/koordlet/20231227-koordlet-resctrl-qos-enhance.md

 To achieve real-time control over LLC and MBA at fixed class and pod level, we will implement a runtime hook plugin dedicated to these functionalities.
 This plugin, named the Resctrl runtime hook plugin, will leverage NRI to facilitate timely adjustments and granular resource management.

 - Resctrl runtime hook will create/update QoS class level by using Rule to subscribe NodeSLO
-- Resctrl runtime hook subscribe RunPodSandBox event, and will handle pod level LLC and MBA schemata init
+- Resctrl runtime hook subscribe RunPodSandBox event, and will handle pod level LLC and MBA schemata init, also responsible for creating the ctrl group for the QoS class level
 - Resctrl runtime hook subscribe CreateContainer event, and set closid to ContainerContext, ContainerContext will update OCI spec based on the closid
 - Resctrl runtime hook will register a callback to Reconciler to consume ContainerTaskIds and then update new ContainerTaskIds to corresponding resctrl control group and monitor group